Skilled and Business Migration

 In the event where false or misleading information has been provided and State nomination is refused or revoked, you will not be eligible for South Australian State nomination in the future.
 Any subsequent applications will be refused.

 Email/client tracking system

-Skilled and Business Migration must be satisfied that the primary applicant has been made aware of the requirements and associated obligations, even if the application has been lodged on his/her behalf by an agent.
-A migration agent submitting an on-line application on behalf of an applicant may be required to complete and submit the form 956 ‘Advice by a Migration Agent /exempt person of providing immigration assistance’.
+Skilled & Business Migration must be satisfied that the primary applicant has been made aware of the requirements and associated obligations, even if the application has been lodged on his/her behalf by a registered migration agent, legal practitioner or exempt person.
+Submitting an on-line application on behalf of an applicant may require a form 956 ‘Appointment of a registered migration agent, legal practitioner or exempt person.’

-It is important that a migration agent provides the applicant’s contact email address as part of the application process.
-A migration agent email address will not be accepted as a contact email address for the applicant.
+It is important that the authorised recipient provides the applicant’s contact email address as part of the application process.
+An authorised recipient’s email address will not be accepted as a contact email address for the applicant.
 Failure to provide the applicant's contact email address will result in the application being refused and the application fee will not be refunded.

-Skilled and Business Migration may provide correspondence to the primary applicant in addition to the authorised recipient and reserves the right to contact the primary applicant directly.
+Skilled & Business Migration may provide correspondence to the primary applicant in addition to the authorised recipient and reserves the right to contact the primary applicant directly.

-South Australian state nomination, employer nomination and endorsement for the SISA - Temporary Activity visa are not transferable to other Australian states or territories.
+South Australian state nomination and employer nomination are not transferable to other Australian states or territories.
 If you have been nominated, or hold a visa which was nominated by another Australian state or territory, a letter of release is required from the relevant jurisdiction at the time of application submission.
 Without the letter of release, your application will be refused.

-Skilled and Business Migration reserves the right to change its nomination requirements.
+Skilled & Business Migration reserves the right to change its nomination requirements.
 Any changes will be published on our website.

 The offer of SA nomination or endorsement is valid for sixty (60) days from the date of approval.